 The Brown's Creek watershed is home to a few small, shallow lakes and several large open water wetlands/ponds that are locally regarded as lakes.
-While lake water quality trends are improving, many continue to face moderate to severe algal blooms occurring throughout the summer.
-Other issues facing the District's lakes include drastic fluctuations in water level, excessive aquatic plant communities, and threats to unique biological resources.
+While A number some of these lakes and ponds appear to have a unique soft water chemistry that provides habitat for unique rare and uncommon aquatic plantsspecies.
+Llake water quality trends are improving, though many continue to face Many of the District's lakes have poor water quality with moderate to severe algal blooms occurring throughout the summer.
+Other issues facing the Brown's Creek watershedDistrict's lakes include drastic fluctuations in water level, excessive aquatic macrophyte plant communities, and threats to unique biological resources due to invasive species.
 Some of the District's lakes and ponds appear to have unique soft water chemistry that provides habitat for rare and uncommon aquatic plants, yet little is understood about the unique chemistry of these lakes and how it shapes their ecology and resilience to changes in the landscape.
-The BCWD is committed to protecting and improving water quality and the biological integrity of its lakes and large ponds and makes a concerted effort to manage these resources through the development and implementation of lake specific management plans.
+Which restrict recreational use and/or the presence of aquatic invasive species.
+The BCWD is committed to protecting and improving water quality and the biological integrity in of its lakes and large ponds and makes a concerted effort to manage these resources through the development and implementation of lake specific management plans.